Prospective Graduate Students

 More than Academics

-We are a comprehensive research land-grant university excelling in teaching, research and public service.
-NMSU is truly a reflection of the region’s vibrant communities—an exciting place to tackle challenges, find answers to important issues and prepare for the future.
+We are a comprehensive research land-grant university excelling in teaching, research, and public service.
+NMSU reflects the region’s vibrant communities — an exciting place to tackle challenges, find answers, and prepare for the future.

-The NMSU community is culturally diverse with an active student body and caring and welcoming faculty members and administrators.
-It offers an open and supportive environment that fosters relationships, interaction and connections.
+NMSU is culturally diverse with an active student body and welcoming faculty and administrators.
+The environment fosters relationships, interaction, and connection.
 Our campus serves students from 49 states and 89 countries.

-Located in Southern New Mexico at the base of the Organ Mountains-Desert Peaks National Monument, the sun shines nearly every day.
-Recreational and outdoor activities such as hiking, biking, camping and boating abound.
-A short drive will even get you on the ski slopes.
+Located in Southern New Mexico at the base of the Organ Mountains–Desert Peaks National Monument, the sun shines nearly every day.
+Outdoor activities such as hiking, biking, camping, and boating are abundant — and ski slopes are just a short drive away.

 Prospective International Students